Last Updated: January 1, 2023

 You may update, correct, or delete your account information by contacting us or as provided by our services.
 Please note that while any changes you make will be reflected in active user databases instantly or within a reasonable period of time, we may retain all information you submit for backups, archiving, prevention of fraud and abuse, analytics, satisfaction of legal obligations, or where we otherwise reasonably believe that we have a legitimate reason to do so.

-You may decline to share certain personal data with us, in which case we may not be able to provide to you some of the features and functionality of our Website or services.
+You may decline to share certain personal information with us, in which case we may not be able to provide to you some of the features and functionality of our Website or services.

 Your right includes the right to know the source of the information and the identity of the persons, institutions or types of institutions to whom we have disclosed such information within one or two years prior to your request, depending on your jurisdiction.
 This information can be copied in person, received via email or mail.

-To exercise your rights under these data protection regulations, you may contact us at our toll-free number (877) 334-5140, email us at HERE, or fill out our privacy request form.
+To exercise your rights under these data protection regulations, you may email us at HERE, or fill out our privacy request form

 The request should include the identifying information about yourself and the relevant recorded information at issue.
 The request should state how you would like to access your information.
 Upon receipt of your request, we will contact you within ten (10) days confirm your requests and within the appropriate regulatory timeframes to make the relevant arrangements.
 Where you request that certain information be corrected, amended, or deleted, we will either notify you that we have made the correction, amendment or deletion, or that we refuse to do so and the reasons for the refusal, which you will have the opportunity to challenge.